deesclouds/personal-site/README.md

 I had difficulty with the CSS animations rendering and a good resource [autoprefixer.github.io] was mentioned to use for help parsing through the CSS and adding vendor prefixes.

+There is a web application called Polypane that makes it easier to see how sites render on various display sizes.

 ## Thank you!
 I want to say thank you to @ladybugsxoxo, @pcabezal, @hondurancoder @joah @Jimbo C. for helping me in ways and just with our interaction helped me to open a part of my brain and figure some things out.
 Big thank you to @meliboi_ for steering my away from using a carousel for this site.